johnniecosmos/Citizen-Cosmos/roadmap/roadmap.md

 ## Flowchart

 Created using [Mermaid](https://github.com/mermaid-js/mermaid).
-Visible with the help of [this extension](https://github.com/BackMarket/github-mermaid-extension)
+Visible with the help of [this extension](https://github.com/BackMarket/github-mermaid-extension) (just add it to your browser via the add-ons manager and turn it on).

 ```mermaid
 graph TD